calvincgee/connect-four-game/README.md

 ## Configuration

-To alter game modes, open the java file.
+To alter game modes, open the java file and change the Player parameters of the GUI